Field theories, stable homotopy theory and Khovanov homology: Proof of the main theorem

 We use the ``Khovanov bracket'' notation of Figure 2 of Bar-Natan \cite{dbar}, omitting the suspensions (see Figure 2).

-We give this picture, however, a modified interpretation: Each bracket denotes a lax functor $(I^n)^\prime \r\mathcal{S}_2$ corresponding to the indicated partial resolution of the projection with spin after the R2-move.
+We give this picture, however, a modified interpretation: Each bracket denotes a lax functor $(I^n)^\prime \r\mathcal{S}_2$ corresponding to the indicated partial resolution of the projection after the R2-move.
 The arrows in Figure 2 are lax natural transformations.
-The functor $s$ multiplies objects by the label $1$ on the additional connected boundary component, and tensors $1$-morphisms with $\C$, and $2$-isomorphisms with $Id$.
+With the notation of Lemma \ref{lbar1}, the functor $s$ multiplies objects by the label $1$ on the additional connected boundary component.
+On $1$-morphisms, the functor $s$ tensors a morphism with $\C$,and $2$-isomorphisms with $Id$.
 Upon applying the Elmendorf-Mandell machine, including Theorem 1.4 of \cite{em}, we can obtain a strict functor

 which, up to equivalence, has the form